 The game states it is suitable for ages 14+, and I guess that is because they assume younger children wouldn’t be accustomed to the full range of smells that teens and adults would be.
 That said, I see no real reason that they can’t have a go too provided they are properly supervised to make sure they use the cards properly.

 I think this game is pretty funny and we will definitely be getting it out to play with friends too.
-You can buy it for £19.99 at Argos right now, and I would recommend you pick it up as a silly gift for someone this Christmas!
+You can buy it for £24.99 on Amazon right now, and I would recommend you pick it up as a silly gift for someone this Christmas!
 Especially if you want to make sure they have a whiff of the Stank Cards 😉

-I was sent What’s That Smell? for the purposes of carrying out an honest review.
+I was sent the What’s That Smell? game for the purposes of carrying out an honest review.
 All words and opinions are my own.

 Please note this post may include some affiliate links.
 This has no effect on you - to find out more please check out the disclosure